Wisconsin Fatal Car

 Here’s what you should do at the accident scene after a fatal crash:

 - Call the police immediately: Dial 911 to report the car accident and provide clear details about the location, number of vehicles, and any injuries or fatalities.
-Prompt police response ensures the accident scene is secured and a police report is generated—an essential document for any personal injury claim.
+Prompt police response ensures the accident scene is secured and a police report is generated—an essential document for any personal injury claim, and ensure an accident report is filed with law enforcement.
+You are required by law to report the accident to the police if it resulted in serious injuries, death, or property damage exceeding $1,000.

 - Ensure safety: Move yourself and others to a safe area away from traffic if possible.
 Check for injuries and, if you are able, provide basic first aid until emergency responders arrive.